smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 @interface HomeSDLScreen()

 @property (strong, nonatomic) SDLManager *sdlManager;
+// A button to navigate to the ButtonSDLScreen
+@property (strong, nonatomic) SDLSoftButtonObject *navigationButton;
 // An example of your data model that will feed data to the SDL screen's UI
 @property (strong, nonatomic) HomeDataViewModel *homeDataViewModel;